This is a dead blog. Please go to www.dynamicinterlineartension.com

 He is tried.
 He is not tried.

-He is dragged, bloody and dazed, through the streets,
+He is dragged, bloody and dazed,

 then executed.

-The humbling comes in myriad forms, but what is revealed is always the same:
+but what is revealed is always the same:

 the technologies of paranoia,